-I am a singer-songwriter and ukuleleist from Santa Monica, California.
-I've been singing as far back as I can remember and I started writing songs when I was 8 years old.
-I became confident in performing and being on stage through my involvement with The Virginia Avenue Project, a program that brings kids together with professional artists to create theater, shepherded at the time by founder and Artistic Director, Leigh Curran.
-I picked up the ukulele when I was 15, after receiving one as a gift, and taught myself to play.
-My debut performances of my original songs were at an open mic night for high school students called Downbeat 720, organized by the talented Joe Hernandez-Kolski and Joshua Silverstein.
+Jessica Gerhardt is a singer-songwriter and ukuleleist from Santa Monica, California.
+She started writing songs when she was 8 years old and became confident in performing and being on stage through her involvement with The Virginia Avenue Project, a program that brings kids together with professional artists to create theater, shepherded at the time by founder and Artistic Director, Leigh Curran.
+After receiving a ukulele as a birthday gift, she taught herself to play and it became her principle songwriting instrument.
+Jessica's debut performances of original songs were at an open mic night for high school students called Downbeat 720, organized by the talented Joe Hernandez-Kolski and Joshua Silverstein.

-I attended Reed College in Portland, Oregon where I played in a band called Just Orange and continued to write songs.
-While there, my Catholic Christian faith also began to grow and influence my identity and songwriting, and ultimately led me to feel a sense of calling to pursue music.
-As a graduating senior I was interviewed about my time at Reed and my music in Reed Magazine.
+Jessica attended Reed College in Portland, Oregon where she played in a band called Just Orange and continued to write songs.
+While there, her Catholic Christian faith also began to grow and influence her identity and songwriting, and ultimately led her to feeling called to pursue music.
+As a graduating senior she was interviewed about her time at Reed and her music in Reed Magazine.

-After completing my B.A. degree, I came back home to LA to begin to record the songs I'd written and build a music career.
-In August of 2014 I released my first album of original music, an EP entitled "Words Like Rainfall" under the name, Feronia, a collaboration with producer Patrick Doyle and mutual musician friends.
-After completing the album I assembled a band and performed around Los Angeles.
-After a few years of taking a step back from Feronia, I decided to retire the name, and to release and re-release music under my own name.
+After completing her B.A. degree, Jessica came back home to LA to begin to record the songs she had written and build a music career.
+In August of 2014 she released her first EP of original music, an EP entitled "Words Like Rainfall" under the name, Feronia, a collaboration with producer Patrick Doyle.
+After completing the album she assembled a band and performed around Los Angeles.
+After a few years of taking a step back from Feronia, Jessica decided to retire the name, and to release and re-release music under her own name.

-My most recent release, "Aquarius" (also produced by Patrick Doyle), is the first track I've released off of a new EP entitled "Be My Hands", which will be coming out in 2019.
+Her most recent release, "Be My Hands" (also produced by Patrick Doyle), is the title track off of a new EP to be released in early 2019.

-Additionally, I have recorded on numerous other projects including:
+Additionally, Jessica has recorded on numerous other projects including:

 - co-writing and performing on Paradox's track "State of the Union" featuring Imperial and Alert312